Use Attribute Filters on Dashboards

 Attribute filters are used to selectively display data by defining specific criteria based on attribute values, allowing users to narrow down and focus on relevant information for analysis and visualization in their dashboards.

-Create Attribute Filter
+Create an Attribute Filter

-Open the dashboard for editing.
+Open the dashboard and click Edit.

 Select an attribute from the dropdown menu.